 Dr. Bystriantseva has 10+ years of professional experience and worked on more than 20 research papers on Lighting Design.
 She has also managed applied research and development projects for the local authorities of Moscow and St. Petersburg.
 Her work focuses on an integrated approach to the sustainable development of an urban environment in a long-term perspective with the accent on the creation of concepts and analytical solutions that can be adapted to changes in an investment climate and the tasks of local authorities or decision-makers.
 The latter include solutions such as Big Data and Analytics Software for Urban Lighting – a Lighting Planning Platform for Quality of Life in a City, which was implemented this year for the City of St. Petersburg.

-Head of project laboratory of CLD ITMO University and laboratory “Sky.812” of cluster Art & Science at ITMO University
+Head of the project laboratory of CLD ITMO University and creator of educational module "Creative Technology".

 Master of engineering and technology.
 Graduated with honors from MPEI (Technical University).
 Member of the creative association of lighting designers RULD.
 Working experience in the field of lighting design is 6 years.
 She has experience in such projects as “Formula of light: research of light medium of Volkhonka district”, “The Complex Development Program of the city St. Petersburg (Russia) as the center of lighting culture for the period 2018 – 2030 with the perspective to 2050”.
 Research and educational activities are since 2015.